Friedrichsplatz walk, 600 metres, 5 artworks

 Staatspark Karlsaue walk, 1,5km, 5 artworks

-Start this route with a peek through Hans Rucker‘s 1977 Rahmenbau slide frame beside the documenta-Halle, nicely framing the view of the Karslaue park, where Guiseppe Penone's Idee di Pieta (ideas of stone) is a bronze tree supporting a large boulder, installed for the 2012 festival.
+Start this route with a peek through Hans Rucker‘s 1977 Rahmenbau slide frame, nicely framing the view of the Karslaue park, where Guiseppe Penone's Idee di Pieta is a bronze tree supporting a large boulder, installed for the 2012 festival.
 Jimmy Durham’s Arkansas Black Apple follows the documenta tradition of planting trees; set in the Karlsaue cherry orchard in 2012 it reminds the artist of his youth and was originally accompanied by a Korbinian's Apple Tree that was vandalised.
-Near the Orangerie, at the spot where the Wilhelmshöher Allee axis meets the Fulda, an oversized pickaxe sticks out from the grassy riverbank; this is Claes Oldenburg‘s Spitzhacke project from 1982, left standing as if it were tossed there by Hercules, perched in his Bergpark viewpoint at the other end of the axis.
-Per Kirkeby's anonymous and accessible brick Raumskulptur behind the documenta-Halle allows visitors to weave in and out of the functional sculpture, experiencing compactness and transparency.
+Near the Orangerie, at the spot where the Wilhelmshöher Allee axis meets the Fulda, an oversized pickaxe sticks out from the grassy riverbank; this is Claes Oldenburg‘s Spitzhacke project from 1982, left standing as if it were tossed there by Hercules, perched in his Bergpark viewpoint.
+Per Kirkeby's anonymous and accessible brick Raumskulptur allows visitors to weave in and out of the functional sculpture, experiencing compactness and transparency.

 Stadtraum city centre walk, 6km, 6 artworks